VA-Explorer/va_explorer/docs/training/admin_guides.md

 management command.
 Please refer to [Management Commands](#management-commands) for details on usage.

-Similarly, if you have configured VA Explorer to integrate with ODK and would like to manually import data from ODK, VA Explorer also supports this.
+Similarly, if you have configured VA Explorer to integrate with {term}`ODK` and would like to manually import data from {term}`ODK`, VA Explorer also supports this.
 Use `import_from_odk` similarly detailed in [Management Commands](#management-commands)

 ### Manually Running Coding Algorithms

-VA Explorer currently supports the InterVA5 coding algorithm and its associated settings to assign cause of death (COD) and may support other coding algorithms in the future such as InSilicoVA.
+VA Explorer currently supports the InterVA5 coding algorithm and its associated settings to assign cause of death ({term}`COD`) and may support other coding algorithms in the future such as InSilicoVA.
 The InterVA5 coding algorithm depends on the docker services as described in [Algorithm Support](../usage/integrations.md#algorithm-support)